Yujin109/xfoil-python/README.md

 > **IMPORTANT NOTE: major changes and upgrades are currently taking place.
-This readme file is no longer up to date.
+This readme file might not be up to date.
 Please contact me if you need any details on current usage.
-(December 2019)**
+(July 2020)**

 General
 -------